Skip to main content

 Intermediate

 Moving beyond foundational concepts, we arrive at the clinical application of hormone delivery methods.
 Here, the choice of administration route becomes a tactical decision designed to achieve specific physiological outcomes.
-The objective is to create a hormonal environment that is both stable and effective, minimizing unwanted while maximizing therapeutic benefits.
+The objective is to create a hormonal environment that is both stable and effective, minimizing unwanted side effects while maximizing therapeutic benefits.
 This requires a detailed understanding of how each delivery method interacts with the body’s complex feedback systems, particularly for hormones like testosterone and progesterone.

 The method of hormone administration directly shapes its absorption curve, influencing both therapeutic efficacy and the potential for side effects.